How to hire staff as a self-employed professional

 There are 2 ways to hire a temporary employee: as a temporary worker or as a payroller.
 Temporary workers are employed by an employment agency.
 You pay the agency, not the worker.
 The agency handles the application process and provides the employee.

-Both the employment agencies and payroll companies take care of payrolling, employment contracts, annual statements, payroll administration and pension plans.
+Both employment agencies and payroll companies take care of payrolling, employment contracts, annual statements, payroll administration and pension plans.
 You will have to pay for the services they provide.
-The client does keep some responsibilities, such as ensuring safe working conditions.
+As the client, you also have responsibilities, such as ensuring safe working conditions.
 Note that you may have to deal with hirer's .

 2. Temporarily hire a self-employed professional